 Innovation is key and so Coöperatie Hoogstraten starts selling cherries.
 The turnover of the auction exceeds 200 million euro that year.

 In early 2016, Veiling Hoogstraten cv changed its name to Coöperatie Hoogstraten cv.
-The new name underlines the importance of mutual cooperation in an ever-changing business climate.
+The new name underscores the importance of mutual cooperation in an ever-changing business climate.

 Introduction of WMS system (Warehouse Management).
 The ambition is to deliver in a more focused way and to be able to answer customer-specific questions.